 But the most interesting and the most meritorious of all the pilgrimages is that of the Panch-kôsi road, the sacred road which limits the area of Benares on the land side.
-Throughout its length of about fifty or five kôs,1 from Manikarnika well.
+Throughout its length of about fifty miles, it is reckoned to be at a distance of panch-kôs, or five kôs,1 from Manikarnika well.
 It is believed by the Hindus to be of great antiquity, and I see no reason to doubt this, though Sherring discredits the tradition.
 It is possible that the alignment of the road may have varied from time to time, but the practice of circumambulating a shrine, or other holy place, is one of the most ancient of religious observances, and it is interesting to note that the recent Tibet expedition found crowds of Buddhist pilgrims circumambulating the sacred city of Lhasa.